senthilece01/MusixMatchClone/README.md

 #Instructions:#

-This project is developed using the #"Flutter version 3.24.0"#.
-Use this version to run the code.
+This project is developed using the **"Flutter version 3.24.0".** Use this version to run the code.